top of page

 • How do you pin on a boutonniere?

 First, let us create an ever-so-popular pocket boutonniere!
 No pins and simply slip the boutonniere into the jacket pocket!
 Thats it! (see photo) We also wanted to note here that if your mates suit is new you may think that the pocket doesn't exist because it's sewn shut.
-It is actually sewn shut to keep it's shape during construction.
+It is actually sewn shut to keep it's shape during construction and hanging in the shop.
 First feel to make sure there is in fact a pocket liner in there (99% sure there is... unless it's a cheap suit or a women's suit then possibly not) then once you've determined that it's a real pocket, go ahead and take a fine scissors and CAREFULLY snip those stitches!
 You can always check with your tailor to insure you are doing it correctly!
-Or if you order traditional: We use a magnet, easy-peasy!
-The boutonniere should be placed on the left side of the jacket lapel, usually just a tad below the buttonhole.
+Or if you order traditional: We use a magnet connectors, easy-peasy!
+The boutonniere should be placed on the person's left side jacket lapel, usually just a tad below the buttonhole.
 Fun-fact, the boutonniere is actually called a "button hole" in other countries, and it many times, just stuck into the buttonhole.
 We don't recommend this because it will stretch the hole and won't stay upright.
 If you need a traditional pin-on, use 2 pins if possible to avoid the flower from leaning from one side or the other.
 Take one pin and from behind the lapel, insert the pin from the top stem area and press to the bottom stem area.
 The second pin can be inserted in the same way but at a lower point into the stem.
 This avoids anyone from getting poked when hugged (and we KNOW this is a big part of your big day)!

 As Seen In DESERT WEDDING Magazine Featured Story